My Experience Of Renting A Scooter in Bali

 Do I need an international driver’s license to rent a scooter in Bali?

-Is it safe to drive a motorbike on the island?
+Is it safe to drive a moped on the island?

 How much is a Bali scooter rental?